-We are interested in the mechanical behavior of soft materials.
+We are interested in the mechanical behavior of stimulus-responsive materials and smart structures.
 These include soft active materials which deform in response to a variety of external stimulus, ranging from mechanical loads, electricity, temperature, and chemical conditions.

-Why soft materials: Ubiquitous in nature and daily life, soft active materials are also envisioned to be the building blocks for a new generation of soft machines and devices, such as wearable power generators, stretchable sensors, and soft robots.
+Why soft active materials: Ubiquitous in nature and daily life, soft active materials are also envisioned to be the building blocks for a new generation of soft machines and devices, such as wearable power generators, stretchable sensors, and soft robots.
 However these materials present new challenges in modelling and simulation, due to nonlinear mechanics, coupled fields, and multiple physics.
 They also exhibit large deformation and instabilities, manifesting in various interesting but complicated phenomena.

 What are our aims: